Zubeida Mustafa: Career

-Zubeida Mustafa joined the Dawn newspaper's staff, Pakistan's leading English language daily in July 1975 as assistant editor.
-She was the only woman at Dawn at a senior level position who also was the first woman writer in the mainstream media in Pakistan.
-During that time, she used her gender to her advantage and covered women's issues stories concerning health and human rights.
+Mustafa joined the Dawn newspaper's staff, Pakistan's leading English-language daily in July 1975 as assistant editor.
+She was the only woman at Dawn at a senior-level position and also was the first woman writer in the mainstream media in Pakistan.
+During that time, she used her sex to her advantage and covered women's issues stories concerning health and human rights.
 She used her perspective as a woman to write editorials promoting international peace and pleading for social justice.

-As a female journalist, Mustafa has stated that the injustices Pakistani women suffer "touches her deeply".
-According to a 2012 Newsline magazine profile, she mentions how important it is for women to seize the opportunities given to them.
-Though women's issues was her main beat, she also focused on education, human empowerment, health and population.
-She has stated that focusing on education was important since the root of problems in Pakistan was the country's failure to educate its citizens, especially to have awareness of health issues.
+As a female journalist, Mustafa stated that the injustices Pakistani women suffer "touches her deeply".
+According to a 2012 Newsline magazine profile, she mentioned how important it is for women to seize the opportunities given to them.
+Though women's issues were her main beat, she also focused on education, human empowerment, health and population.
+She stated that focusing on education was important since the root of problems in Pakistan was the country's failure to educate its citizens, especially to have awareness of health issues.

-According to Newsline (magazine), Zubeida Mustafa considers longtime editor of Dawn newspaper, Ahmed Ali Khan, her mentor who taught her how to "bottle a river in a tumbler (darya ko koozay mein band karna) and how to look at a problem from the people's point of view and to never be unfair in one's writing".
+According to Newsline, Mustafa considered longtime editor of Dawn newspaper, Ahmed Ali Khan, her mentor who taught her how to "bottle a river in a tumbler (darya ko koozay mein band karna) and how to look at a problem from the people's point of view and to never be unfair in one's writing".

-In 1986, Zubeida Mustafa was awarded the Global Media Award for Excellence by The Population Institute in Washington D.C. for her research and writings on population control in Pakistan.
+In 1986, Mustafa was awarded the Global Media Award for Excellence by The Population Institute in Washington D.C. for her research and writings on population control in Pakistan.

-In 2012, Mustafa was awarded a Lifetime Achievement Award by the International Women's Media Foundation for her news coverage on women's issues, politics, education, health and culture.
+In 2012, Mustafa was awarded a Lifetime Achievement Award by the International Women's Media Foundation for her news coverage on women's issues, politics, education, and health and culture.
 In 2013, the Women Media Center awarded her for her contributions to journalism in Pakistan.

-Zubeida Mustafa is not very fond of the current or past Pakistani political leaders.
-According to her interview to Newsline magazine in 2012, she observed that we have "a bunch of power-hungry leaders who are not statesmen by any yardstick.
+Mustafa was not very fond of the current or past Pakistani political leaders.
+According to her interview to Newsline in 2012, she observed that Pakistanis have "a bunch of power-hungry leaders who are not statesmen by any yardstick.
 They are selfish, corrupt and ignorant.
 They have no strategy to resolve the current crisis nor do they want to".

-Zubeida Mustafa retired from her job as a journalist after 33 years of service in 2009 due to some personal health issues.
-In 2012, she is still facing some health issues including her failing eyesight.
-As of 2020, she continues to write her newspaper columns as a freelance journalist.
+Mustafa retired from her job as a journalist after 33 years of service in 2009 due to some personal health issues.
+In 2012, she was still facing some health issues including her failing eyesight.
+As of 2020, she continued to write her newspaper columns as a freelance journalist.